dotnet/designs/proposed/building-arch-specific-applications.md

 For the purposes of this document, there are three types of applications:

 * **Architecture-neutral, framework-dependent** -- Applications of this kind target and can run on multiple architectures.
 They require an installed runtime to run (that matches the architecture of the target machine).
 They carry multiple sets of dependent native libraries for a variety of target architectures.
 All application and other architecture-agnostic  binaries are contained in a single directory and architecture-specific binaries are carried in RID-specific directories within a `runtimes` directory.
+Applications of this kind are launched via the `dotnet` tool, which is part of a (typically) centrally installed .NET Core runtime.
 * **Architecture-specific, framework-dependent** -- Applications of this kind target and can only run on a single architecture, like Windows x64 or Linux ARM32.
 They require an installed runtime to run.
 They carry one set of dependent native libraries for a single target architecture.
 They include an executable launcher for the given architecture.
 All application binaries are contained in a single directory.
+Applications of this kind are launched via the native exectuable launcher that comes with the application.
+The launcher is responsible for locating a (typically) centrally installed .NET Core runtime.
 * **Architecture-specific, self-contained** -- Applications of this kind target and can only run on a single architecture, like Windows x64 or Linux ARM32.
 They carry a runtime and one set of dependent native libraries for a single target architecture.
 They include an executable launcher for the given architecture.
 All application, runtime and native binaries are contained in a single directory.
+Applications of this kind are launched via the native exectuable launcher that comes with the application.
+The launcher discovers and uses the runtime in the same directory.
+It does not attempt to use any other runtime.

 ### Proposed CLI argument and MSBuild property changes